-two proportions
+- 1. two proportions

-matched or paired samples
+- 3. matched or paired samples

-single mean
+- 5. single mean

+- 7. independent group means, population standard deviations and/or variances unknown

+- 9. two proportions

-independent group means, population standard deviations and/or variances unknown two proportions independent group means, population standard deviations and/or variances unknown independent group means, population standard deviations and/or variances unknown two proportions means two-tailed the difference between the mean life spans of whites and nonwhites
+- 11. independent group means, population standard deviations and/or variances unknown

+- 13. independent group means, population standard deviations and/or variances unknown

+- 15. two proportions

-The random variable is the difference between the mean amounts of sugar in the two soft drinks.
+- 17. The random variable is the difference between the mean amounts of sugar in the two soft drinks.

+- 19. means

+- 21. two-tailed

+- 23. the difference between the mean life spans of whites and nonwhites

-This is a comparison of two population means with unknown population standard deviations.
+- 25. This is a comparison of two population means with unknown population standard deviations.

-Check student's solution.
+- 27. Check student's solution.

-$P'{OS1} - P'{OS2}$ = difference in the proportions of phones that had system failures within the first eight hours of operation with OS_1 and OS_2 .

-proportions

-right-tailed

-The random variable is the difference in proportions (percents) of the populations that are of two or more races in Nevada and North Dakota.
+- a.
+Cannot accept the null hypothesis - b. p-value < 0.05 - c.
+There is not enough evidence at the 5% level of significance to support the claim that life expectancy in the 1900s is different between White and non-White people. - 31. $P'{OS1} P'{OS2} =$ difference in the proportions of phones that had system failures within the first eight hours of operation with $OS_1$ and $OS_2$ . - 34. proportions - 36. right-tailed - 38.
+The random variable is the difference in proportions (percents) of the populations that are of two or more races in Nevada and North Dakota. - 40.
 Our sample sizes are much greater than five each, so we use the normal for two proportions distribution for this hypothesis test.

+- a.
+Cannot accept the null hypothesis.

+- b. p-value < alpha

+- c.
+At the 5% significance level, there is sufficient evidence to conclude that the proportion (percent) of the population that is of two or more races in Nevada is statistically higher than that in North Dakota.

-The difference in mean speeds of the fastball pitches of the two pitchers
+- 44. The difference in mean speeds of the fastball pitches of the two pitchers

+- 46-2.46

-At the 1% significance level, we can reject the null hypothesis.
+- 47. At the 1% significance level, we can reject the null hypothesis.
 There is sufficient data to conclude that the mean speed of Rodriguez's fastball is faster than Wesley's.

-Subscripts: 1 = Food, 2 = No Food
+- 49. Subscripts: 1 = Food, 2 = No Food

-$$egin{aligned} H_0: \mu_1 \leq \mu_2 \ H_a: \mu_1 > \mu_2 \end{aligned}$$
+$H_0: \mu_1 \leq \mu_2$

+$H_a: \mu_1 > \mu_2$

-Subscripts: 1 = Gamma, 2 = Zeta
+51. Subscripts: 1 = Gamma, 2 = Zeta

-$egin{aligned} H_0: \mu_1 = \mu_2 \ H_a: \mu_1 eq \mu_2 \end{aligned}$ the mean difference of the system failures
+$H_0: \mu_1=\mu_2$

+$H_a:\mu_1 eq\mu_2$
-There is sufficient evidence so we reject the null hypothesis.
-The data support that the melting point for Alloy Zeta is different from the melting point of Alloy Gamma.

-With a p-value 0.0067, we reject the null hypothesis.
+- 53. There is sufficient evidence so we cannot accept the null hypothesis.
+The data support that the melting point for Alloy Zeta is different from the melting point of Alloy Gamma. - 54. the mean difference of the system failures - 56.
+With a p-value 0.0067, we can cannot accept the null hypothesis.
 There is enough evidence to support that the software patch is effective in reducing the number of system failures.

+$H_0: \mu_d \geq 0$

-$H_0:\mu_d\geq 0$
+$H_a: \mu_d < 0$

-$H_a:\mu_d<0$

-We decline to reject the null hypothesis.
-There is not sufficient evidence to support that the medication is effective.
+- 63. We decline to reject the null hypothesis.
+There is not sufficient evidence to support that the medication is effective. - 65.
 Subscripts: 1: two-year colleges; 2: four-year colleges